jfremond/snow-crash/level09/resources/walkthrough.md

 	has been encrypted using the `level09` program, and this encryption algorithm is reversable.

-15. __Action__ (Host): implement a short program in C named `decrypt.c` that takes any number of strings encrypted by the `level09` program in parameter, and decrypts them by applying the reverse operation
+15. __Action__ (Host): implement a short program in C named `decrypt.c` in the `level09/resources` directory that takes any number of strings encrypted by the `level09` program in parameter, and decrypts them by applying the reverse operation
 	```c
 	#include <stdio.h>